-Through several self awareness exercises George began to identify other elements to the triggers that he hadn’t seen before.
+Through several self awareness and inventory exercises George began to identify other elements to the triggers that he hadn’t seen before.
 One of them was fear.
 George was so busy attempting to make all the internal clients happy that he had not noticed how much fear was behind his motivation.
 He was afraid of disappointing his clients.
 He was afraid that they would judge him.
 He was afraid of letting them down.
 He was afraid they would get angry at him.
 Most importantly, he was afraid that they would punish him.

 It turned out that George’s mind spent a good deal of time imagining scenarios where people would get upset with him.
 They rarely did, but that didn’t stop George from imagining it.
 George was feeling beaten up emotionally by the people at work even though the whole event was taking place in his imagination.

 George’s creation of anger was a natural emotional response to feeling unfairly treated, even if the mistreatment was imagined.
-His emotions were a rational response; it’s just that his thoughts were not.
+His anger emotions were a rational response; it’s just that his thoughts were not.

 As we inventoried George’s fear of being punished he flashed on an experience from his childhood of a particularly harsh teacher.
 George remembered being afraid to go to class because of how she treated him.
 I asked George to pay particular attention to the scenarios his imagination spun about the people at work and see if there were differences between men and women work associates.
 There was.
 George didn’t feel abused or fear mistreatment from any of the men.
 His fear scenarios all involved women.
 The realization of this detail made it easier for George to be skeptical of what he thought in his mind.

-George’s compensating strategy to these fears was to overextend himself as a pleaser to the people he worked for.
+George’s compensating strategy to these fears was to overextend himself as a “Pleaser” to the people he worked for.
 He was seeking approval and appreciation in hopes of avoiding punishment.
 Overextending himself with this compensating strategy added to George’s resentment and frustration.
-These interpretations and emotions supported his anger emotions, but weren’t the root cause.
+These interpretations and emotions added his anger emotions, but weren’t the root cause.
 They appeared as triggers in his justifications, but hid the false beliefs at the source of George’s anger.

-Addressing these and other mitigating factors, helped dissolve the supporting elements that drove George’s anger.
+Addressing these and other mitigating factors, helped dissolve the elements that drove George’s anger.
 A mistake many people make in trying to eliminate their anger is to look for one specific thing to change.
 There are usually several different elements conspiring together in the mind to produce an emotional reaction.
 If you look for a simple one element fix, you’ll likely miss a large part of the problem.

-Changing these scenarios also required that George shift his identity away from the person being punished in his imagination.
+Changing these scenarios also required that George shift his Perspective away from the person being punished in his imagination.
 This allowed George to be a less fearful, and more empowered person.
 The last time I checked in with George he had built up the confidence to leave his old job and was making quite a bit more at a new position in a new company.

 Anger Example 2.
 How Self Abuse leads to Anger